 Why do we need folic acid?

 Studies from the 1980s and 1990s showed that folic acid can help ensure healthy development of babies in early pregnancy.
 In 1999 Berry et al conclusively found that a daily dose of 400 µg of folic acid alone resulted in a reduction in neural tube defect risk (first occurrence) similar to that reported in earlier studies, when taken at least one month before conception and for 12 weeks after conceiving.

-More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [Find it in the Ministry's Library Catalogue]
+More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [in the Ministry's Library Catalogue].

 What is a neural tube defect (NTD)?